-7 See regulation 3 'interpretation' for the full definition.
+7 See Regulation 3 'interpretation' for the full definition.

-- 23. In practice, this means the following bodies fall within the definition- - Network Rail Infrastructure Limited; - HS1 Limited in respect of High Speed 1; - Heathrow Airport Ltd in respect of the Heathrow Spur; - Rail for London (Infrastructure) Ltd in respect of Crossrail's Central Operating Section (also known as 'the Tunnel'); and - The Channel Tunnel Group Limited and France-Manche S.A. (jointly "Eurotunnel") in respect of the Channel Tunnel. - 24.
-Our view is that owners of heritage railways are not infrastructure managers for the purposes of the 2016 Regulations.
-Similarly, owners of private stations are not infrastructure managers if they do not provide network services. - 25. 'service provider' is a body or undertaking that supplies any of the services: - a) to which access is granted by virtue of regulation 6; or - b) listed in paragraphs 2, 3 or 4 of Schedule 2, - c) which manages a service facility used for this supply, whether or not that body or undertaking is also an infrastructure manager. - 26.
-It is possible for an infrastructure manager to also be a service provider for the purposes of the 2016 Regulations where that infrastructure manager also supplies services.
-However, it is not possible for a service provider that only supplies services to be regarded as an infrastructure manager. - 27. 'railway undertaking' is: - any public or private undertaking licensed according to [Directive 2012/34/EU], the principal business of which is to provide services for the transport of goods and/or passengers by rail with a requirement that the undertaking ensure traction; this also includes undertakings which provide traction only. - 28.
-In practice railway undertakings will be the licensed freight and passenger train operators. - 29. 'applicant' is defined in the 2016 Regulations as: - a railway undertaking or an international grouping of railway undertakings or other persons or legal entities, such as competent authorities under Regulation No 1370/200, shippers, freight forwarders and combined transport operators, with a public service or commercial interest in procuring infrastructure capacity.
+27. 'railway undertaking' is:

+any public or private undertaking licensed according to [Directive 2012/34/EU], the principal business of which is to provide services for the transport of goods and/or passengers by rail with a requirement that the undertaking ensure traction; this also includes undertakings which provide traction only.

+- 28. In practice railway undertakings will be the licensed freight and passenger train operators. - 29. 'applicant' is defined in the A&M Regulations as:

+a railway undertaking or an international grouping of railway undertakings or other persons or legal entities, such as competent authorities under Regulation No 1370/200, shippers, freight forwarders and combined transport operators, with a public service or commercial interest in procuring infrastructure capacity.

-- 30. While certain provisions in the 2016 Regulations only confer entitlements and obligations on railway undertakings, some provisions apply more widely to bodies such as shippers and freight forwarders.
-Where the 2016 Regulations are intended to apply more broadly, the term 'applicant' is used. - 31.
-Where a party that is not a railway undertaking is considering whether the 2016 Regulations confer any entitlements or obligations on it, it will need to look at whether the relevant provision applies to 'applicants' and whether it falls within that definition. - 32. 'allocation body' means a body other than the infrastructure manager, which is responsible for the functions and obligations of the infrastructure manager under Part 5 and Schedule 4 of the A&M Regulations because the infrastructure manager is not independent of any railway undertaking. - 33. 'charging body' means the body, other than the infrastructure manager, which is responsible for the functions and obligations of the infrastructure manager under Part 4 and Schedule 3 of the A&M Regulations because the infrastructure manager is not independent of any railway undertaking. - 34. 'facility owner' means any person - a) who has an estate or interest in, or right over, a railway facility; and - b) whose permission to use that railway facility is needed by another before that other may use it.
+- 30. While certain provisions in the A&M Regulations only confer entitlements and obligations on railway undertakings, some provisions apply more widely to bodies such as shippers and freight forwarders.
+Where the A&M Regulations are intended to apply more broadly, the term 'applicant' is used. - 31.
+Where a party that is not a railway undertaking is considering whether the A&M Regulations confer any entitlements or obligations on it, it will need to look at whether the relevant provision applies to 'applicants' and whether it falls within that definition. - 32. 'allocation body' means a body other than the infrastructure manager, which is responsible for the functions and obligations of the infrastructure manager under Part 5 and Schedule 4 of the A&M Regulations because the infrastructure manager is not independent of any railway undertaking. - 'charging body' means the body, other than the infrastructure manager, which is responsible for the functions and obligations of the infrastructure manager under Part 4 and Schedule 3 of the A&M Regulations because the infrastructure manager is not independent of any railway undertaking. - 34. 'facility owner' means any person - a) who has an estate or interest in, or right over, a railway facility; and - b) whose permission to use that railway facility is needed by another before that other may use it.